-Regardless of the terms used, it may be helpful to remember that there are basically two aspects of caring for children to be considered when parents are not living together.
+There are two aspects of caring for children to be considered when parents are not living together.
 One aspect is the right and responsibility to make major decisions for the child.
-The other aspect concerns where the child will live.
-The following terms describe some of the various combinations of these two aspects.
+The other aspect concerns when the child will spend time with each parent.
+There can be various combinations of these two aspects.
+Below are some examples of parenting arrangements that combine these two aspects in different ways.

-Shared Custody: the child lives with each parent for an equal, or close to equal amount of time and the parents generally share decision-making responsibilities.
+Shared Parenting: the child lives with each parent for an equal, or close to equal amount of time and the parents generally share decision-making responsibilities.